 10. Show Browser Home Button in Microsoft Edge

-Like other standard web browsers like Google Chrome, Mozilla Firefox and Apple Safari – Microsoft Edge also comes with feature to show home button which helps you to quickly navigate to your favorite webpage – it may be any specific web URL which you wish to set as your custom homepage.
+Like other standard web browsers like Google Chrome, Mozilla Firefox, and Apple Safari – Microsoft Edge also comes with a feature to show the home button which helps you to navigate to your favorite web page quickly – it may be any specific web URL which you wish to set as your custom homepage.

 Go to settings, then advanced settings.
 In advanced settings, turn on ‘Show the Home Button‘ and set your custom web URL which you want to set your homepage.
 After entering the URL of your homepage, click Save.
 Now, you’ll see a home button before the address bar in Edge browser.